sevendaystoglory/sevendaystoglory.github.io/_posts/blogs/2025-12-14-unwritten-half.md

 Tacit knowledge is often withheld to monopolize research.
 If you can prevent people from building on top of your work, while still having this work out there in public so colleagues appreciate your contributions, while you squeeze out publications on top of your past work, then congratulations!
 You've achieved what is now common practice.
 You see what is happening?
 This tacit information is becoming a moat.
 I acknowledge it is not always intentional.

-Someone in a Hacker News article rightly pointed out that academic papers are like publishing software into a blockchain (not source but binaries, meaning PDFs full of shortcuts): you do not want people to easily find bugs and contribute fixes, so you handwave a lot so that no one can reproduce your exact thing.
+Someone in a Hacker News article rightly pointed out that <b> academic papers are like publishing software into a blockchain </b> (not source but binaries, meaning PDFs full of shortcuts): you do not want people to easily find bugs and contribute fixes, so you handwave a lot so that no one can reproduce your exact thing.

 The real bottleneck is not reading the PDF.
 It is everything the PDF cannot carry: the exact data path, the environment, the code, the seeds, et al. If we want papers to be trustworthy and buildable, the paper cannot just describe computation.